Skip to main content

 Implement Settings Retrieval

-Next, you must fetch the FAssets configuration settings using the getSettings function of the FAssets asset manager contract.
+Fetch the FAssets configuration settings using the getSettings function and calculate the FXRP lot size:

 const lotSizeFXRP =